 Confiscated phones will be stored in the Senior Leadership Team's office in a locked drawer.
-The drawer is only accessible to the Interim Executive Headteacher, Head of School and the School Business Manager who will be responsible for them until they are collected by a parent.
+The drawer is only accessible to the Headteacher and the School Business Manager, who will be responsible for them until they are collected by a parent.